marius-jopen/sveltekit-prismic-theme/README.md

 ### Single Pages:
 - Home
-   - The files is called index.json
+   - The file is called index.json and serves as the welcome page of the website.

 - Projects
    - Is the overview page of all the projects.
 Here projects can be sorted.